 Since many devices rely on a local or national network to be useful, it might not make sense to protect them against EMP.
-However, there are some devices which might warrant closer attention.
+However, some devices might warrant closer attention.

 - Emergency Radios: A massive EMP could take down radio communications.
-However, it might only effect local systems.
-Shielding your emergency radio from EMP means you could still access national networks.
+However, it might only affect local systems.
+Shielding your emergency radio from EMP means you can still access national networks.

 - Generators: Since generators are meant to be used as an emergency power backup, you’d want to shield them from EMP.

 - Off-grid systems (such as solar panels): A great thing about solar power is that it gives you independence from the electric grid.
-To keep it functional after an EMP event, you would need to safeguard all of the circuitry that connects to the panels and possibly the panels themselves (more on this later).
+To keep it functional after an EMP event, you must safeguard the circuitry connected to the panels and possibly the panels themselves (more on this later).

-A Faraday cage is a sealed enclosure which has an outer layer made from a conductive material and an inner layer made from a non-conductive material.
+A Faraday cage is a sealed enclosure with an outer layer made from a conductive material and an inner layer made from a non-conductive material.